joeroe/tavo-a27/README.md

 The locations of the sites are indicated on maps throughout Uerpmann’s volume, but exact coordinates are not given in the text or catalogue.
-The coordinates included in this dataset have therefore been compiled from various other sources, with references provided in the `coord_source` column.
+The coordinates included in this dataset have therefore been compiled from various other sources, with citations provided in the `coord_source` column.
+See `tavo-a27.bib` for the full references in BibTex format.
 They can be assumed to be accurate to within approximately ±1 km.

 ### Taxonomy